 While it is often said during the show (Curse) that Oak Island seems to raise more questions than answers, the television show seems to be pretty good at raising questions itself, at times: For one thing, I have no idea why they didn’t go ahead and send the caisson known as Valley-3 down to the bedrock.
 If I have the correct location for V3, it is quite possible they were drilling in an area where some very deep decayed oak was found.
 And on top of that, the solid bedrock seems to me like the most obvious place to look for any loose treasure from a destroyed treasure vault—given the level of water action there seems to be in the money pit area, and all the pumping that has been done over the years.

 There have been a few other things “left open” over the course of the show, a few things I might even deem slightly “fishy”:

 1: In season 2, episode 4, the Laginas Drill into what they think might be the Blair vault.
-And in S4, E5 they act surprised when they bring up a piece of one of the Chappels' tunnels.
+In S4, E5 they further investigate the find and act surprised when they bring up a piece of one of the Chappels' tunnels.
 Now, granted, carbon dating stuff less than 500 year old can be unreliable, but unless I missed something, there was never any mention of what the wood found in S2, E4 carbon dated to, and surely they had it tested.

 2: In S3, E12, a six-inch hole is drilled about 20' north of V3, and is dubbed “C1.”
 The drill operator reports the drill as having dropped into a cavity approximately 21' from top to bottom.
 Skip ahead to season 4, episodes 9 and 10: The same cavity is described as about 8' high, with several feet of sediment on the bottom.
 So if the bottom is at 11', how did the drill end up dropping another 10'?